joewhitsitt/hub/content/notes/second.md

 title: "Second Note"
 ---

 Here is the second note.
-Go back to [Hello World](/notes/hello.md).